 Whitecap has identified the positions within its organizational structure that are likely to fill specific emergency response roles in the event of an incident and each emergency response role has training that is required of it.
-Whitecap personnel are trained through exercises, the operator competency program and the completion of ICS-100.
+Whitecap personnel are trained through exercises, the operator competency program, and the completion of ICS-100.
 Leadership in the office and field will receive ICS-200 training.
+Furthermore, Whitecap personnel will be training up on the H2CommandCentre Response System.
+The level of training for this program will be determined based on your position within the organizational structure.